coderefinery/installation/docker.md

 ## How to verify the installation

-These commands should give you the docker version and not throw errors:
+The following command should give you the docker version and not throw errors:

 ```shell
 $ docker --version